What time is Emma Raducanu’s match at Wimbledon today?

 Editor

+Alcaraz was taken to five sets against Frances Tiafoe in the third round but the reigning champion will be expected to win more comfortably.

-Raducanu could expect to be on court at around 4pm, but it could be slightly earlier or later depending on the previous match.
+Raducanu could therefore expect to be on court from around 4pm on Sunday 7 July, although it could be slightly earlier or later depending on the previous match.

 CENTRE COURT - SHOW COURT - 13:30 START